thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 Not just what should you parse, but how:

   * Should I use a parser generator?
   * What about Earley parsing?
-Handrolled or generated?
+Hand rolled or generated?
   * Or a parser combinator library?
   * I hear PEG is in vogue